We take a rail journey out to West Auckland to document this famously haunted landmark and one of the city’s last original railway buildings.

-Glen Eden cafe workers say it is the ghost of railway worker, Alec MacFarlane, a railway porter killed during a tragic freak accident while working there in the 1930s, that is haunting the township’s refurbished railway station.
+Glen Eden cafe workers say it is the ghost of a railway worker, Alex MacFarlane, a railway porter killed during a tragic accident while working there in the 1920s, that is haunting the township’s refurbished railway station.
 Mr MacFarlane was a tablet porter at the station.
-He died at 3pm on January 11, 1924, after being struck between the eyes by a metal mail bag hook protruding from an oncoming training, decapitating him.
+He died at 5pm on January 11, 1924, two hours after losing his balance and slipping between the platform and an oncoming train, practically severing both legs.

 Some cafe staff members report seeing the ghost – a man with a grey beard and a trench coat – and others say there is a definite presence.
 One incident told by café staff, was of a man in an old-fashioned top hat entering the cafe, ask for a timetable and, when the waitress turned away, vanished into thin air.
 Another staff member has seen the ghost’s face watching her through a window.